Skip to main content

 Handling Asynchronous Webhook Callbacks

 Litmus processes cross-client rendering asynchronously.
 Implement a polling loop with exponential backoff to query /v3/tests/{id} until completion.
-Parse the rendering_results array and fail the GitHub check if critical parsing errors are detected.
+Parse the response and fail the GitHub check if the test reports errors.

 - name: Poll Rendering Status